adapter-hub/website/posts/2020/11/adapting-transformers-with-adapterhub.md

 ---

 Pre-trained transformers have led to considerable advances in NLP, achieving state-of-the-art results across the board.
-Models such as BERT ([Devlin et al., 2019](https://arxiv.org/pdf/1810.04805.pdf)) and RoBERTa ([Liu et al., 2019](https://arxiv.org/pdf/1907.11692.pdf)) consist of several millions of parameters.
-Sharing and distributing such fully fine-tuned models can, thus, be prohibitive.
+Models such as BERT ([Devlin et al., 2019](https://arxiv.org/pdf/1810.04805.pdf)) and RoBERTa ([Liu et al., 2019](https://arxiv.org/pdf/1907.11692.pdf)) consist of several millions of parameters, and thus, sharing and distributing fully fine-tuned models for each individual downstream task can be prohibitive.

 **Adapters** are a light-weight alternative to full model fine-tuning, consisting of only a tiny set of newly introduced parameters at every transformer layer.
 Adapters overcome several limitations typically observed with full model fine-tuning: